Places of Interest

 Matthew 28:16-20: Now the eleven disciples went to Galilee, to the mountain to which Jesus had directed them.
 17 And when they saw him, they worshiped him, but some doubted.
 18 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”

-Colossians 1:15–17: He [Christ] is the image of the invisible God, the firstborn of all creation.
+Colossians 1:15–17: He [Christ] is the image of the invisible God, the firstborn of all creation [The Greek word for “firstborn” is proto-tikto which would give us the meaning of “pre-eminence,” and that is what we find here in Colossians 1:15.
+The Greek word for “first created” would be proto-ktizo, and it is not used here].
 16 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
-17 And he is before all things, and in him all things hold together.
+17 And he is before all things, and in him, all things hold together.

 Christ is the image of the invisible God.
 He is God in the flesh so we can understand and know Him better.

-All things were created by Christ in heaven and on earth.
+Christ created all things in heaven and on earth.

-All thrones, dominions, rulers, and authorities were created by Him, and He rules over them.
+He created all thrones, dominions, rulers, authorities, and rules over them.

 He is the head of all things.